nguyendohoangkhoiUF/MIM-Reasoner/README.md

 `parser.add_argument("-tr", "--training", default=False, type=bool, help="Training Good Nodes")`

-By changing the value of the default parameter from False to True, you can enable the retraining of the GCN to find a good node set.
+By changing the value of the default parameter from False to True, you can enable the retraining of the GCN to find a good node-set.
 This allows the algorithm to adapt and optimize the selection of nodes based on the specific problem and budget size.